Bisher 613 mal gespeichert

 To combat deforestation, we give farmers tree seedlings from nurseries for planting in their farms and the forestry department, provide seeds for developing the farmers own nurseries.
 Tree planting days are organized on public lands to engage the entire community in combating deforestation.

 The lack of organized waste management gives fishermen few options but to discard damaged nets and fishing line in the lake.
 This leads to the dangerous phenomenon of ghost fishing, or the unintended capture of fish in fishing nets and lake-bottom waste.
-To preserve the aquatic ecosystem, our organization is launching an initiative for environmental awareness and fishing net management.
+To preserve the aquatic ecosystem, our organization is launching a program on environmental awareness and fishing net management.

 Presently, the Island lacks any form of public waste management, so plastic byproducts are littered on the ground or discarded directly in the lake.
 Plastic bags have already been banned from the Island, but most products are imported in plastic containers, and recycling has yet to be implemented.
 Each farm is required to have a waste collection pit, and some families burn their own waste, but most waste is littered haphazardly.